1MmM1/CycleGAN_for_FER/README.md

 # CycleGAN_for_FER
 Check out our website for more information on our project!

-## Code
-This code is designed to be run on Google Colab.
-You can either download the files here or copy our Colab files below:

 ## Google Drive setup

 ## Usage
-Below we explain how to run our Colab notebooks to train our CycleGANs to generate images and use the generated images to augment the FER2013 dataset during CNN training.
+Below we explain how to set up our Python notebooks to train our CycleGANs to generate images and use the generated images to augment the FER2013 dataset during CNN training.
+Note that the instructions and code provided are intended to be run on [Google Colab](colab.research.google.com/).

 ### PyTorch CycleGAN
-To run this notebook, please make sure to first download the [FER2013 Kaggle dataset](https://www.kaggle.com/c/challenges-in-representation-learning-facial-expression-recognition-challenge).
+Please make sure to first download the [FER2013 Kaggle dataset](https://www.kaggle.com/c/challenges-in-representation-learning-facial-expression-recognition-challenge).
 It would be easiest to put the `fer2013.csv` file into your Google Drive in the same location as where you want to save your model checkpoints and images.
 For reference, the folder structure we used was the following:

 ```
 MyDrive/